deckgo/deckdeckgo/doc/slides/slides.md

 Notes:

 * The slot `title` is hidden.
-If you use the [DeckDeckGo] starter, it will be use for the navigation modal.
+If you use the [DeckDeckGo] starter, it will be use for the navigation modal

-* You could provide up to six `social-link` slots.
+* You could provide up to six `social-link` slots

 ### Attributes